Want the perfect workout program?

 Yes, you read that corrects - stretch your abs.
 Just like other muscles, when the abs are tight, overworked, or both, stretching the abs can assist in returning them to their resting length sooner and can aid in training recovery.

-Here we’ll explain how the abs function, why they get tight, the benefits of stretching your abs, 10 great ab stretches, and some programming suggestions to incorporate these stretches into your training.
+Here we’ll explain how the abs function, why they get tight, the benefits of stretching your abs, the 10 best ab stretches, and some programming suggestions to incorporate these stretches into your training.

 Muscles Stretched: Rectus abdominals, chest, anterior shoulders, and biceps.